& The Parable of the Talents

 Let me set the scene for this parable…

-Jesus was with His disciples and coming from Jericho, where a large crowd had been following.
+Jesus was with His disciples in the last days of His life, and coming from Jericho, where a large crowd had been following.
 At Jericho Jesus healed a blind beggar named Bartimaeus, and had also gone to the house of Zacchaeus, a rich tax collector who climbed up in a tree to see Him as He passed by.

 According to the notes in my Bible, a mina was about three months’ worth of wages, and a talent was worth about $1,000 in that day.